jeffplourde/TechEnDDS/README.md

     objs/ARCH/main controller
 ```

-Ensure you run from the root of the project containing USER_QOS_PROFILES.xml.
+Make sure you run from the root of the project containing USER_QOS_PROFILES.xml.
 RTI DDS will automatically use these default profiles found in the working directory.